Bret Schundler: 2001 gubernatorial campaign

-Towards the end of his tenure as mayor, Schundler served as chairman of the Hudson County Republican Committee, and in 2001, he ran for the Republican gubernatorial nomination, facing former Congressman Bob Franks, who was favored by the party establishment.
+Toward the end of his tenure as mayor, Schundler served as chairman of the Hudson County Republican Committee, and in 2001, he ran for the Republican gubernatorial nomination, facing former Congressman Bob Franks, who was favored by the party establishment.
 Franks entered the race in April, two months before the primary, after Governor Donald DiFrancesco dropped out of the race because of a series of news stories regarding his alleged unethical behavior.
-Franks was backed by Governor DiFrancesco's political organization, which gave him the endorsement of every county Republican committee in New Jersey except Schundler's in Hudson County and the Republican committee in Monmouth County, led by William F. Dowd.
+Franks was backed by Governor DiFrancesco's political organization, which gave him the endorsement of every county Republican state committee in New Jersey, except, ironically, Schundler's very own Hudson County Republican state committee, as well as the Republican committee in Monmouth County, then led by William F. Dowd.

-Schundler ran on a conservative platform, which was somewhat unusual since most New Jersey Republicans tended to be moderate-to-liberal by national standards.
-He employed a more grassroots style of campaigning, visiting many local GOP organizations and forming close relationships with the Young Republicans and the College Republicans, as well as with conservative issue-based organizations, including those active in homeschooling issues.
+Schundler ran on a conservative platform, which was somewhat unusual, since most New Jersey Republicans tend to be more moderate-to-liberal by national standards.
+He employed a more grassroots style of campaigning, visiting many local GOP organizations, and forming close relationships with the Young Republicans and College Republicans, as well as conservative issue-based organizations, including those active in homeschooling and other educational issues.
 This grassroots campaign enabled him to win the nomination by a robust 14% margin.

 After winning the primary, Schundler tried to reunite the party by connecting with the leaders who had endorsed Franks.
-This included a unity lunch with Franks hosted by former governor Tom Kean, and retaining State Senator Joseph M. Kyrillos as state party chairman.
-Kyrillos had been appointed by DiFrancesco as state party chairman six weeks before the primary, and he had supported Franks in the primary.
+This included a unity lunch with Franks, hosted by former governor Thomas Kean, and retaining State Senator Joseph M. Kyrillos as state party chairman.
+Kyrillos had been appointed by DiFrancesco as state party chairman just six weeks before the primary, and he had supported Franks in the primary.
 However, the party remained divided.
-The Democratic candidate, Woodbridge Township Mayor Jim McGreevey (the unsuccessful Democratic candidate in 1997), exploited this division by attacking Schundler as too conservative for New Jersey.
+The Democratic candidate that year, Woodbridge Township Mayor Jim McGreevey (the unsuccessful Democratic candidate in 1997), exploited this division by attacking Schundler as too conservative for the overall state of New Jersey.
 Schundler made frequent campaign appearances on the late Bob Grant's radio show to help bring voters out the polls on election day.
-Schundler also travelled to Israel as part of his campaign to court Jewish voters in New Jersey, and while there, the historic September 11 attack on the World Trade Center occurred.
-The attack caused most air traffic in the US to be shut down for weeks, leaving Shundler stranded in Israel less than a month before the election.
-In the November election, Schundler was badly defeated, gaining 42% of the vote to McGreevey's 56%.
-Schundler even lost Hudson County by 50,000 votes.
+Schundler also travelled to Israel, as part of his campaign to court Jewish voters in New Jersey, and while there, the historic September 11 attack on the World Trade Center occurred.
+The attack caused most air traffic in the U.S. to be shut down for weeks, leaving Schundler stranded in Israel less than one month before the election.
+In November, Schundler was badly defeated, gaining 42% of the vote to McGreevey's 56%.
+Schundler even lost Hudson County by 50,000 votes, despite his overwhelming electoral success in Jersey City.

-Schundler did not run for office again until the 2005 gubernatorial campaign, but remained one of the most visible spokespeople for the conservative wing of the Republican Party in New Jersey.
+Schundler did not run for office again until the 2005 gubernatorial campaign, but remained one of the most visible spokespeople for the more conservative wing of the Republican Party in New Jersey.